Terms and conditions of sale

 8.7.3.
 For Phonocar products, MSE offers a 3-year conformity warranty from the date of your purchase invoice,

 8.10.
 Most problems can be solved by simply contacting us.
 If you are considering a warranty replacement, please contact us at helpdesk@mseurope.be so that we can help you.
 If, after this initial contact, we conclude that a warranty replacement is necessary, we will provide you with a warranty return form and address so that you can return the product to us.
 Goods must reach MSE properly packaged so as not to deteriorate during transit, and travel in all circumstances at the sender’s expense and risk.
-They must be duly accompanied by the customer’s proof of purchase (sales invoice).
+They must be duly accompanied by the Client’s proof of purchase (sales invoice).

 8.11.
 Where the warranty applies, the cost of returning repaired goods will be borne by MSE.

-9. Force majeure
+9. Force Majeure

 9.4.
 In the event that the event of force majeure within the meaning of article 9.1 lasts for more than two (2) months, either Party may terminate the Contract by e-mail, without this entitling the other Party to claim any compensation whatsoever.